DakotaLMartinez/rails-react-devise-tutorial/README.md

 Node Version: 12.1.0

+Yarn Version: 1.15.2

 OS: Mac OS 10.12.6

 Text Editor: Visual Studio Code

+#### Local set up instructions

+  - `git clone git@github.com:DakotaLMartinez/rails-react-devise-tutorial.git`
+  - `cd rails-react-devise-tutorial`
+  - `yarn install`
+  - `rails db:migrate`
+  - (optional) `rails db:seed`
+  - `cd client`
+  - `yarn install`
+  - `cd ..`
+  - `rails s`
+  - (in new terminal) `./bin/webpack-dev-server`

+You should now be able to navigate the site at localhost:3000, log in/log out/sign up and view the react app with the working Post index and Post New routes protected behind a login.

 ### Tips before we start

-When you finish one of each step, it's a good idea to make a commit, that way you can see in your version control which files are being added/modified in each step.
+If you're following along with this tutorial in your own repo, then when you finish one of the steps, it's a good idea to make a commit, that way you can see in your version control which files are being added/modified in each step.
 (In VS Code, I see this in the source control view within the left hand menu bar.)

 ## Set up Webpacker